 - Society of Architectural Historians of Great Britain

-- The British Archeological Association
+- The British Archaeological Association

 The Association offers support for completing thesis of post-graduate degrees and an essay prize.